garylvov/back_massage_bot/README.md

 We ended up doing some aggressive fine-tuning in a second stage of 100k images (for 200k images total) to get around imperfections in the synthetic data, starting with the previously trained model.
 We realized that the synthetic dataset overshoots the size of the torso, and doesn't detect the head, so in the fine tuning model, we turn off circular noise that could be mistaken for the head, shrink the size of the torso bounding box, and make the ultralytics augmentations less aggressive.
 We continued from the previous model checkpoint to save training time; it is likely that simply running the fine-tuning script from scratch (base pre-trained YOLOv11)would have yielded similar results.
+Reducing the ultralytics default augmentations took two tries, and it worked much better when we reduced shearing.

 ```
 # Get rid of the existing data